Precision Googling: Techniques to Extract Exactly What You Want from the Largest Search Engine

 * Webcasts take place in an interactive, online classroom environment with one user/one login.
 If you select the group rate, one person must register, login, and keyboard during the event.
 A group registration allows an institution to project the Webcast to participants in the same location.

-If you have a question about an e-Learning opportunity or need technical assistance, please contact Margot Conahan (email@example.com).
+If you have a question about an e-Learning opportunity or need to make arrangements for special assistance, please contact Margot Conahan (email@example.com).